Siegrift/expense-manager/README.md

 ## Initial setup

-1. [Create a firebase project](#create-a-new-firebase-instance) for development and staging (e2e tests) - You can name it `expense manager - dev` and `expense manager - staging`.
+1. [Create a firebase project](#create-a-new-firebase-instance) for development.
+You can name it `expense manager - dev` or any other name you prefer.
-2. Create credentials files - A credentials file is needed to connect the application to the firebase instance created in previous step.
-You need to create two files, `.env-dev` and `.env-staging`.
-Fill the credentials file according to `.env-template`.
+2. Create credentials file - A credentials file is needed to connect the application to the firebase instance created in previous step.
+You need to create `.env-dev` file according to `.env-template`.
 3. [Configure cloud storage CORS](#configure-cloud-storage-cors) - This is needed for firebase storage to work.
 4. Create a `serviceAccount.json` - This file is needed for e2e tests.
 Follow
-   [cypress-firebase setup](https://github.com/prescottprue/cypress-firebase#setup) for information how to obtain it.
+   [cypress-firebase setup](https://github.com/prescottprue/cypress-firebase#setup) for information on how to obtain it (only download the service account - no additional setup is required).
-   Use the staging project.
 5. Install `node` and `yarn` - Use node version >=16.
 6. Run `yarn` - Which downloads all the dependencies.